strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/laravel.md

 ```
 :::

-You may now iterate over the $restaurants array which will contain all your restaurants.
+You may now iterate over the `$restaurants` array, which will contain all your restaurants.
 More options are available as well:

 ```php
 $restaurants = $strapi->collection('restaurants', $sortKey = 'id', $sortOrder = 'DESC', $limit = 20, $start = 0, $fullUrls = true);